• Premises Safety

 Guidelines for preventing EEE outbreaks at your institution

-Your K-12 school, college, or university must take precautions if it is located in, or hosting travel to, Eastern equine encephalitis (EEE) outbreak zones.
+Take precautions if an eastern equine encephalitis (EEE) outbreak occurs near your K-12 school, college, or university or in a location where you host travel.
 Mosquito-transmitted viruses such as EEE can have devastating effects.
 What begins as a small outbreak can quickly grow — with deadly consequences.

 Understand the Effects of EEE